openid/connect/openid-4-vc-security-and-trust-1_0.md

  * Self-Issued OpenID Provider v2 – Enables End-Users to use OpenID Providers (OPs) that they control

-The following analysis aims to show that OpenID 4 VC meets the security and privacy requirements defined in the previous section.
+The following analysis aims to show that OpenID for VC meets the security and privacy requirements defined in the previous section.
 This is an informal analysis that may be incomplete or contain mistakes.
 A formal analysis to confirm the results is yet to be done.